-BCEC (BC Electrical Code) definition of a "qualified person": One familiar with the construction and operation of the apparatus and the hazards involved.
+BCEC (BC Electrical Code) definition of "qualified person" - One familiar with the construction and operation of the apparatus and the hazards involved.

-The qualified person must be acceptable according to the regulatory authority with jurisdiction, and deemed to have sufficient knowledge of the installation involved to make a competent design proposal.
+The qualified person must be acceptable to the regulatory authority having jurisdiction and deemed to have sufficient knowledge of the installation involved to make a competent design proposal.